 This discount is good at ANY Starbucks location on the days you’re not working.

-But probably the coolest Starbucks employee perk is you get to take home a FREE bag of coffee, Tazo tea, VIA Ready Brew packets, or a box of 12 K-Cups EVERY week.
+But probably the coolest Starbucks employee perk is you get to take home a FREE 1 pound bag of coffee, Tazo tea, VIA Ready Brew packets, or a box of 12 K-Cups EVERY week.

 2. Health Benefits (Even For Part-Time Work)

 Starbucks will share the costs of health benefits for you and your family if you opt into one of their health plans above.

 Starbucks says that the Silver Plan typically only costs employees $40 per paycheck, significantly less than other retailers.

 The BEST part is that these health benefits are also available to part-time employees.

 Just log at least 20 hours per week and you’re eligible.

 Also, it’s worth noting that you have to be employed for 90 days before you become eligible.

 See Also: Know the Starbucks Dress Code Before Applying for a Job